Best Things to Do in Bordeaux for a Great Time in Southwest France!

 The river Garonne winds its way through the city before heading to meet the Atlantic Ocean and is the focus of all entertainment and city life.

-Pont de Pierre (which means stone bridge) is an attractive bridge that was built in 1821 and features some gorgeous iron lamps and 17 identical archways which, according to the legend, it is the number of letters in the name Napoleon Bonaparte.
+Pont de Pierre (which means stone bridge) is an attractive bridge built in 1821.
+It features some gorgeous iron lamps and 17 identical archways which, according to the legend, it is the number of letters in the name Napoleon Bonaparte.

 things to do in bordeaux